gabo-di/AquaCrop.jl/docs/src/gettingstarted.md

 ## Install

-To install the package you can do
+To install the package, open Julia and run:

 ```julia
 using Pkg